microsoft/botframework-solutions/docs/_docs/reference/skills/skillauthentication.md

 # {{ page.title }}

-A skill needs to be able to authenticate the request coming from another bot (Virtual Assistant).
+A Skill needs to be able to authenticate the request coming from another bot (Virtual Assistant).
 The Skill model requires two levels of Authentication:

 ## JWT Authentication

-Virtual Assistant needs to include an Authorization header in the request.
-This is needed as a skill needs to verify that the request comes from a properly registered bot service, and that the request was intended for the skill.
-Because every bot service is a microsoft app, we can leverage AAD to obtain JWT token as well as verification
+The Virtual Assistant needs to include an Authorization header in the request.

+This is needed as a Skill needs to verify that the request comes from a properly registered bot service, and that the request was intended for the skill.
+Because every bot service is a Microsoft app, we can leverage AAD to obtain JWT token as well as verification

 ![Skill Authentication Flow]({{site.baseurl}}/assets/images/virtualassistant-skillauthentication.png)